advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

 People get this reaction: "Isn't this just De Morgan's law?" and then lose attention, because they think they know this stuff already.

-Then, I show them this another example:
+Then, I show them this example:

     concat[len] <=> add

 People tend to think: "Isn't this just dependently types?"

-Then, I show them this example:
+Then, I show them another example:

     mul_mat[determinant] <=> mul